 After the hike, we’ll check into our accommodation- the Denali Bluffs Hotel- tucked along the hillside just outside the Denali Park entrance.
 But- the day doesn’t end here!
 It's the Land of the Midnight Sun, and there will still be HOURS of daylight remaining- we'll take advantage with a Class III Whitewater adventure along the Nenana River.
 After braving the rapids, we'll gather for dinner in the tiny town of Denali (dinner DIY).

 Day 4: Mt.
 Healy Overlook Trail

 This is our big hiking day at Denali.
-Starting near the Visitor Center, this trail quickly enters the forest and starts climbing towards the sky.
+Starting near the Visitor Center, the trail quickly enters the forest and starts climbing towards the sky.
 As we get closer to the top of Mt.
 Healy we are rewarded with sweeping views of the park below, the Nenana River Valley, and the mountains all around.
-From the top, we may even get an above-the-clouds peek at the massive summit of Mt.
-Denali.
+From the top, we may even get an above-the-clouds peek at the massive summit of Denali.
 Thousands of people visit Denali National Park daily in June and July, but we’ll be high above it all and mostly on our own.
 Very few visitors take advantage of this magnificent trail.
 (Hike is approximately 7 miles roundtrip, with about 2,400’ in elevation gain).

 Day 5: Return to Anchorage